JaySingh23/pdf-chatbot/README.md

 React, LlamaIndex, FastAPI, Local Storage for saving files

 ## Description
-This is a project which uses React, llamaindex and fastAPI to upload pdf and then convert them to their respective txt files in an uploads folder which is created when someone enters a document for the first time.
+This application begins with retrieval of pdf from the user.
+After the pdf has been uploaded, the fastapi backend uploads this in an `uploads` folder.
+It is also then converted to a `.txt` file.

 ![Screenshot 2024-06-21 222725](https://github.com/JaySingh23/pdf-chatbot/assets/64877729/83249aa3-74fe-4f39-89f1-f8da9b5cc712)